 - Affidavit of Plight and Condition, if the Will has been altered from its original form, such as staples being removed or handwritten markings; and

 - Affidavit as to Due Execution, if there are any questions as to the validity of the Will or the testamentary capacity of the deceased.
+This form of affidavit will usually be required if different coloured pens were used by the deceased person (‘testator’) and the witnesses when signing the Will.

 Call us on 1300 654 590 for timely and competent assistance in preparing your Probate Application (or application for letters of administration) or Click here to find out more about how we can help you by giving straight answers and offering our professional probate services for a fixed price.